Medical Holographic Display Market Size and Share

 Medical Holographic Display Market Analysis by Mordor Intelligence

-The medical holographic display market size reached USD 265.93 million in 2025 and is projected to attain USD 806.03 million by 2030, reflecting a 24.83% CAGR through the forecast period.
+The medical holographic display market size is expected to grow from USD 265.93 million in 2025 to USD 330.07 million in 2026 and is forecast to reach USD 972.38 million by 2031 at 24.12% CAGR over 2026-2031.
 Hospitals are embedding real-time 3-D workstations into operating rooms to lower conversion rates from minimally invasive to open surgery, while falling GPU–photonics costs shorten system payback periods.
 Regulatory momentum under the FDA 510(k) pathway, combined with Japan’s Sakigake fast-track designation, is accelerating clearances for mixed-reality surgical navigation [1]Intuitive Surgical, “da Vinci 5 Surgical System,” intuitive.com.
 Large imaging OEMs now position holographic visualization as a sustaining innovation that protects installed bases, whereas start-ups focus on algorithmic rendering that differentiates beyond display hardware.
 Strategic partnerships between display vendors and robotic surgery platform providers signal that holography is migrating from experimental pilots to standard-of-care for image-guided procedures.

 Key Report Takeaways